-Static and Dynamic Analysis: Static analysis examines the code sequentially and searches for errors.
-Dynamic analysis examines the code’s operation and output.
+- Static and Dynamic Analysis: Static analysis examines the code sequentially and searches for errors.
+The dynamic analysis examines the code’s operation and output.

-Security Testing: Testing of system security.
-Aims to identify system vulnerabilities such as unauthorized access, and to close these.
+- Security Testing: Testing of system security.
+Aims to identify system vulnerabilities such as unauthorized access, and close these.

 Advantages of Test Automation